mich101mich/sscanf/Readme.md

 As mentioned above, `'{'` `'}'` have to be escaped with a `'\'`.
 This means that:
 - `"{"` or `"}"` would give a compiler error
 - `"\{"` or `"\}"` lead to a `"{"` or `"}"` inside of the regex
-  - curly brackets have a special meaning in regex as counted repetition etc.
+  - curly brackets have a special meaning in regex as counted repetition
 - `"\\{"` or `"\\}"` would give a compiler error
-  - first `'\'` just escapes the second one, leaving just the brackets
+  - first `'\'` escapes the second one, leaving just the brackets
 - `"\\\{"` or `"\\\}"` lead to a `"\{"` or `"\}"` inside of the regex
   - the first `'\'` escapes the second one, leading to a literal `'\'` in the regex. the third escapes the curly bracket as in the second case